essameldeen/weather_app_bloc/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Bloc Pattern in Flutter.
+This Simple Demo for bloc pattern in StateManagment in Flutter, I Learn in It :
+- Event
+- Transation
+- State (Initial State , Success State , Error State)
+- Bloc itSelf

 A few resources to get you started if this is your first Flutter project: